-The Model for this game might take a number of forms depending on how you choose to code it: a boolean grid with live cells true and empty cells false; a char or String array with "." and "0"; an int array with 0s and 1s.
+The model for this game might take a number of forms depending on how you choose to code it: a boolean "list of lists" with live cells True and empty cells False; a str "list of lists" with "." and "0"; an int "list of lists" with 0s and 1s.
 This Model of the game is internal, and isn't something that the user will have any direct interaction with.

-The View for the game that the user sees is also up to you: a text-based version might simply display the strings in your array, or display characters based on the true-false values in a boolean array; a graphics-version will take the cells and display them as pixels, or perhaps as squares in a grid.
+The view for the game that the user sees is also up to you: a text-based version might simply display the strings in your array, or display characters based on the true-false values in a boolean array; a graphics-version will take the cells and display them as pixels, or perhaps as squares in a grid.